Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/testing.md

 I was unable to find a solution to make the table display vertically for mobile devices and therefore decided to replace the table with multiple divs containing the necessary information which I was then able to make responsive using the technique I had picked up from the previous issue.

+<b>Issue</b>
+I discovered that when using the safari browser, the Raleway font did not function.

+<b>Solution</b>
+This has been left unresolved; the alternate text that displays on safari is suitable and all other functions and properties are as they should be.